-After months of secretive deliberations with lobbyists, Senator Tom Tiffany finally released his Industrial Acid Mining Bill, SB 395, to the public.
-It is exactly what we feared: a repeal of the Prove It First mining law and a reckless giveaway to out-of-state polluters.
+After months of secretive deliberations with lobbyists, Senator Tom Tiffany released his Industrial Acid Mining Bill to the public.
+It was exactly what was feared: a repeal of the Prove It First mining law and a reckless giveaway to out-of-state polluters.

-The bill has moved out of Sen. Tiffany’s committee and its Assembly counterpart, AB 499, has had its first public hearing.
+The bill moved out of Sen. Tiffany’s committee and its Assembly counterpart, then amended and approved by both the Senate and the Assembly.

 For 20 years, Wisconsin’s waters, public lands, and wildlife have been protected by the “Prove It First” mining law.
 That law requires mining companies to provide specific proof a sulfide mine can run for 10 years and be closed for 10 years without polluting groundwater and surface waters with acid drainage.